Turn sourdough discard into a delicious pizza crust! It is a great way to use your starter in a quick and easy recipe.

 Sourdough Pizza Crust

-- 1 cup sourdough starter, straight from the fridge
+- 1 cup sourdough discard or starter straight from the fridge

-- In a mixing bowl, dissolve the sourdough starter in the warm water.
+- In a mixing bowl, dissolve the sourdough starter in the warm water.1 cup sourdough discard or starter straight from the fridge, ½ cup warm water

 - Turn onto a lightly floured counter top and knead until smooth and elastic, about 7 minutes.